sjitech/docker-geek/README.md

 ...network info of the host...
 ```

-Note: more accurately, this tool enter PID 1's net,ipc,uts namespaces, it may still be different
+Note: more accurately, this tool enters the host's init process's network namespace, it may still be different
 with `dockerd`'s namespaces which pid is not 1.

+### `docker-container-geek` Start a docker-geek in which map a container's rootfs to /rootfs

-### `docker-container-geek`: freely manipulate files of a container
+This tool starts a workbench in which you can freely manipulate files of a container.

-This tool starts a tool container, and
+It starts a docker-geek workbench (a privileged container) in which it
-- map target container's rootfs into `/rootfs`
+- maps target container's rootfs into `/rootfs`
-- map host's rootfs into `/host-rootfs`
+- maps host's rootfs into `/host-rootfs`
-- switch to net,ipc,uts namespaces of **host**
+- switches to the **host**'s network namespace

 ```
 docker-container-geek [OPTIONS] CONTAINER_ID_OR_NAME [CMD [ARGS...]]